zer0-os/zNS/docs/contracts/registry/ZNSRegistry.md

 Deletes a domain's record from this contract's state.
-This can ONLY be called by the `ZNSRegistrar` contract as part of the Revoke flow or any address holding the `REGISTRAR_ROLE`.
+This can ONLY be called by the `ZNSRootRegistrar.sol` contract as part of the Revoke flow or any address holding the `REGISTRAR_ROLE`.
 Emits a `DomainRecordDeleted` event.